Ackee-Blockchain/reentrancy-examples/contracts/cross-function-reentrancy/README.md

 # Cross Function Reentrancy

 ## Description

-Vault accept user ETH and user can withdraw previously deposited ETH.
+The Vault accepts ETH deposits from users and allows them to withdraw previously deposited ETH.

 ## Expected Usage

-- User send ETH to Vault with ` deposit()` function.
+- Users send ETH to the Vault using the `deposit()` function.
-- User can do `withdraw()` then get ETH from deposited Vault same amount as deposit.
+- Users can withdraw their deposited ETH using the `withdraw()` function.

 ## Attack

 ### External Call

-In the Vault, in the `withdraw()` function.
-They do `msg.sender.call{value: amount}("");` which trigger user's `receive` function.
+In the Vault's `withdraw()` function, the call to `msg.sender.call{value: amount}("");` triggers the user's `receive` function.

 ### Cause of Attack
-It update balance after the external call.
-So when the user function is called, balance is unexpected state.

-Attacher already receive ETH but balance did not changed same as before called `withdraw()`. and after external call, just setting balalnce to 0.

-There is ReentrancyGuard on `withdraw()` but not `transfer()`.
+The Vault updates the user's balance after the external call.
+When the user's function is called, the balance is in an unexpected state.
+The attacker receives ETH, but the balance remains unchanged, and after the external call, the balance is set to 0.

 ### Reentrant Target

-We can call `withdraw()` again and again.
+The ReentrancyGuard is on `withdraw()` but not on `transfer()`, allowing repeated calls:

-- Attacker deposit 1 eth.
+1. Attacker deposits 1 ETH.
-- So Attacker have balance of 1 eth.
+2. Attacker has a balance of 1 ETH.
-- Attacker1 withdraw()
+3. Attacker calls `withdraw()`.
-    - Vault call receive() in Attacker1 at the same time Attacker1 receive 1 eth.
+    - The Vault triggers `receive()` in Attacker1, transferring 1 ETH.
-    - Attacker1 can transfer() 1 eth of balance from Attacker1 to Attacker2 in vault.
+    - During the `receive()` call, Attacker1 transfers 1 ETH of balance to Attacker2 in the Vault.
-- Attacker2 transfer balance of 1 eth to Attacker1.
+4. Attacker2 transfers the balance of 1 ETH back to Attacker1.
-- So Attacker have balance of 1 eth.
+5. Attacker has a balance of 1 ETH again.
-- repeat above.
+6. Repeat the above steps.

 ### Mitigation

-- Set ReentrancyGuard also on `transfer()`.
+- Apply ReentrancyGuard to `transfer()` as well.
-- Minus balance same amount as sent ETH by external call.
+- Deduct the balance by the same amount as the sent ETH before the external call.
-- Complete changing state before external call.
+- Complete state changes before making external calls.

+By implementing these mitigations, cross-function reentrancy attacks can be prevented, ensuring the integrity of the Vault system.